Distributed Dual Coordinate Ascent in General Tree Networks and Communication Network Effect on Synchronous Machine Learning: Convergence analysis of TreeDualMethod over a tree network

+In Section \ref{sec:experiment}, we will investigate the gap between \eqref{eq:Theta_0} and \eqref{eq:Theta_0_approx} through numerical experiments as well as analyze the network topology's effect including the number of workers $K_i$ and the number of layers $p$ on the convergence bounds over the whole tree network introduced in \eqref{eq:Theta_0} and \eqref{eq:Theta_0_approx}.

-So far we have discussed how the network topology can affect the convergence rate of the distributed dual coordinate ascent, which is expressed in terms of the number of iterations.
-However, it is natural to consider communication delays, since the communication is a bottleneck of the convergence of distributed algorithms.
-In the next section, we consider how the communication delays, another major network constraint, impact the convergence of distributed dual coordinate ascent algorithms.
-By considering communication delays, we optimize the number of local iterations $H$ for maximum convergence speed.
+We have discussed how the network topology can affect the convergence rate of the distributed dual coordinate ascent, which is expressed in terms of the number of layers, the number of nodes, and the number of iterations.
+However, for distributed algorithms, communications in a network can be a bottleneck of the convergence of the distributed algorithms.
+Therefore, it is quite natural to consider communication delay, which is normally expressed in time, in order to predict or estimate the convergence speed of the distributed algorithms.
+In the next section, we will study how communication delay, which is one of major network constraints, impacts the convergence of distributed dual coordinate ascent algorithms.
+By taking communication delays into account, we will optimize the number of local iterations $T_p$ in Procedure \ref{alg:leaf} and $T_i$ in Algorithm \ref{alg:general} for maximum convergence speed.